 Though expecting too much while pumping part-time or full-time can be the primary cause of these issues

-- Keeping records of the amount of milk you pump always can make any decrease in pumping output more obvious and worrying, even when the difference is not much.
+- Keeping records of the amount of milk you pump can always decrease pumping output more obvious and worrying, even when the difference is not much.

 - Though there are hospital-grade pumps, these pumps are not as efficient as nursing your baby.
-So it’s better to always pump after nursing to which ca be more useful for getting more breast milk.
+So it’s better to always pump after nursing, which can be more useful for getting more breast milk.

 Sudden Drop In Milk Supply

 The sudden drop in milk supply can be depressing, especially to moms that are not aware of what happens.
 One a good day, your baby is suckling like ma champ, and the next day it like your milk disappears entirely.

 It is essential to know the reasons behind the sudden drop in milk supply, and you will see you don’t have to worry too much.
 When you know the problem, the good news is that to solve the issue won’t be a daunting task, though it might take your time and patience.